• Skip to primary navigation

 Shares

-Ragi mudde is also known as ragi sankati, finger millet balls is a popular traditional recipe from Andhra.
-It is made with finger millet flour or ragi flour, salt and oil which is cooked and shaped into ball.
-This recipe for ragi mudde is not lumpy, sticky and it is soft in texture without being dense.
+Ragi Sankati also known as Ragi Sangati or Sangathi is slightly different from ragi mudde, finger millet balls is a popular traditional recipe from Andhra.
+It is made with finger millet flour or ragi flour, cooked rice, salt and oil which is cooked and shaped into ball.
+This recipe for ragi sankati is not lumpy, sticky and it is soft in texture without being dense.

 ragi mudde